noPerfection/service/RESEARCH.md

 # Research
-A links for various parts of the SDS framework.
+A links for various parts of the noPerfection framework.

 # Videos